garywill/linux-router/README.md

                             and to provide Internet to
                             (To create WiFi hotspot use '--ap' instead) -o <interface>          Specify an inteface to provide Internet from.
-                            (See Notice 1)
                             (Note using this with default DNS option may leak queries to other interfaces)
-    -n                      Do not provide Internet (See Notice 1) --ban-priv              Disallow clients to access my private network
+    -n                      Do not provide Internet
+    --ban-priv              Disallow clients to access my private network

     -g <ip>                 This host's IPv4 address in subnet (mask is /24) (example: '192.168.5.1' or '5' shortly)
     -6                      Enable IPv6 (NAT)
-    --no4                   Disable IPv4 Internet (not forwarding IPv4)
+    --no4                   Disable IPv4 Internet (not forwarding IPv4).
-                            (See Notice 1).
                             Usually used with '-6'

     --p6 <prefix>           Set IPv6 LAN address prefix (length 64)
                             (example: 'fd00:0:0:5::' or '5' shortly)